MatiasTK/mern-stack/README.md

 # MERN PROJECT

-I made this project to practise my mern knowledges.
+I made this project to practise my MERN knowledges.

 ## Technologies used